-"So I went to the seminary and actually ended up in Missouri, which is bluegrass, and is a pretty big pastime in some parts of Missouri, so I had an opportunity to play a little bit then," he said.
+"So I went to the seminary and actually ended up in Missouri, which bluegrass is a pretty big pastime in some parts of Missouri, so I had an opportunity to play a little bit then," Richard said.

-You can also spot Richard at area jam sessions, and he has recorded three CDs of his holy mountain music.
+You can also spot Richard at area jam sessions, and he's recorded three CDs of his Holy Mountain music.

 It's not unusual for priests to play music, but Richard probably sets the standard for banjo-pickin'.

 "I never run across anyone, though, that was maybe doing is much as I have been," he said.

 He also found that the gospel in old time country music doesn't always conform to Catholic traditions.
 So he writes some of his own songs.

 "One of my biggest songs, most popular songs, was about the Blessed Mother," he said.
 "It's important to me, because I think it reveals something about me and it's part of the way that I communicate with the rest of the world."